-Mumps is a viral infection.
-The infection causes fever and swelling of the parotid glands.
+Mumps is an infection of the parotid glands.
 These glands are located on the side of the face, near the ear.
-Because of the mumps vaccine , this condition is not as common as it once was in the United States.
+Because of the mumps vaccine, this condition is not as common as it once was in the United States.

 Swollen Parotid Gland